amiteshrai/node-graphql/README.md

-# node-graphql
-Learning GraphQL with Node
+# Learning GraphQL with Node